bhagyeshagresar/myOS-from-scratch/README.md

 1) QEMU Virtual Machine to emulate the hardware
 2) OpenSBI - for the QEMU virtual machine, this acts as a BIOS

+## Constrains (=r) and (r)

+= modifier: This specifies that the operand is write-only.
+The compiler is informed that the inline assembly code will overwrite the contents of the registers without needing to read their previous values. r constraint: This tells the compiler that the operand should be placed in a general-purpose register.
+The compiler is free to choose any available general-purpose register to fulfill this requirement.